nuta/kerla/README.md

-# Penguin Kernel
+# Kerla

-Penguin is a monolithic operating system kernel from scratch in Rust which aims to be compatible with the Linux ABI, that is, runs Linux binaries without any modifications.
+Kerla is a monolithic operating system kernel from scratch in Rust which aims to be compatible with the Linux ABI, that is, runs Linux binaries without any modifications.

 - Implements *NIX process concepts: context switching, signals, `fork(2)`, `execve(2)`, `wait4(2)`, etc.